 When Cross threw a candlestick at Sullivan it missed, leading to a furious reaction from the latter.
 Sullivan grabbed Cross by the hair, banged her head against a door and then threw her to the floor.
 She then continued the assault, kicking Cross in the chest and head as she lay defenceless.
-Pleading for her Cross cried that one more kick could finish her.
+Pleading for her life, Cross cried that one more kick could finish her.
 Sullivan replied If thats what you want there it is' and kicked Cross in the head, causing her to lose consciousness.

 Cross died before a surgeon from the Rosehill Dispensary made it to the house.
 After an inquest found that the cause of death was wilful murder by Sullivan, she was committed for trial on a coroner's warrant.
 Due to the killing having occurred as a result of a sudden quarrel, the judge Sir Hugh Hill ordered the jury to return a verdict of manslaughter.